Generalized Rothe diagrams for orthogonal roots: Generalized Rothe diagrams and quasiparabolic sets

-In Section \ref{sec:gendef}, we establish the key new definitions of residues, Rothe diagrams, the level statistic, as well as generalized Hafnians and Pfaffians and their $q$-analogues.
-We also recall the notion of a quasiparabolic set, due to Rains and Vazirani.
-Then, in Section \ref{sec:motexa}, we give details of two of the motivating examples of residues: one based on perfect matchings of a set of size $2k$ (Theorem \ref{thm:hafpfaf}), and one based on permutations of $k$ objects (Theorem \ref{thm:perdet}).
+In Section \ref{sec:gendef}, we introduce the definitions of generalized Rothe diagrams and several related objects, including generalized quantum Hafnians (Definition \ref{def:residues}).
+We also recall Rains and Vazirani's notion of quasiparabolic sets, which provides a common framework for the sets of $k$-roots that we will study in the remaining parts of the paper.
+In Section \ref{sec:motexa}, we give details of two of the motivating examples of generalized Rothe diagrams: one based on perfect matchings of a set of size $2k$ (Theorem \ref{thm:hafpfaf}), and one based on permutations of $k$ objects (Theorem \ref{thm:perdet}).
+In Section \ref{sec:reading}, we recall Reading's notion of poset congruences and show how it can be used to construct new examples of quasiparabolic sets.